closeio/making.close.com/_posts/2022-09-06-caa-records/index.md

 Technically speaking, the CAA record reduces the risk of certificate misissuance.
 The validation process happens **before** the issuing happens.
 If someone is trying to issue a certificate from the CA that is not listed in CAA resource records the CA should not issue a certificate for that domain name.
 You may also be notified about that attempt.
 However, it is not obligatory and it depends on the CA configuration.

-However, the standard does not prevent reliance on a certificate that has been mississued.
+However, the standard does not prevent reliance on a certificate that has been misissued.
 That is a separate subject offered a mechanism avoiding reliance on misissued certificates called DANE and described in the [RFC 6698](https://www.rfc-editor.org/info/rfc6698).

 ## How does that process work?